-We offer WAN services, a closed network service mainly using dedicated lines to corporate customers.
+We offer WAN services, a closed network service mainly using dedicated lines, wide-area Ethernet services and IP-VPN services to corporate customers.
 WAN services offer dedicated, reliable, secure connections that allow our customers to better control the traffic over the wide-area networks.
-While IIJ had been providing WAN services to its corporate customers, the WAN business became a large portion of the consolidated base business following the acquisition of IIJ Global on September 1, 2010.
+While IIJ had been providing WAN services to its corporate customers, the WAN business became a larger portion of the consolidated base business following the acquisition of IIJ Global on September 1, 2010.